paulipa/sico-wiki/community/coalition-corporations/rven.md

 With a new leadership and a refreshed playerbase, we strive to make a name for ourselves and to constantly improve as a wormhole group.
 Our current community is as diverse as the coalition, and so is our experience.
 Our RASAX branch boasts a yeet-first mentality and jack-of-all-trades background that includes living in Null Sec, Low Sec, J-space and even Trig-space.
 Conversely, our former-HVEN wormholers bring us the knowledge, skill and experience that come from years of living in J-space .

-## What we can offer:
+# What we can offer:
 - An easygoing, relaxed community, focused on having fun playing together.
 - Organized PvP and PvE activities.
-- Discord server, Auth services and website guides.
+- Discord server, Auth services, private Pathfinder map and website guides.
 - Infrastructure for PI, industry and refining needs.
 - Experienced players willing to teach you about J-space and who will have your back in a scrape.
 - A place to dock your ship and hang your hat – a home among the wormhole stars.